They’re all about us.

 As you continue scrolling imagine this circle is a stem cell.

 Stem cells are the body’s “master cells.”
-They are the building blocks of all organs, tissues, blood and the immune system serve as an internal repair system, dividing lost or damaged cells for the life of a person.
+They are the building blocks of all organs, tissues, blood and the immune system.
+In many tissues they serve as an internal repair system, regenerating to replace lost or damaged cells for the life of a person.

 Stem cells generate all the cells and structures of the human body from conception to end of life.
 There are three broad categories of stem cells and multiple tissue-specific stem cells types.